 The good news is you can easily cleanse your scalp without visiting a salon with the help of scalp scrubs.
 These exfoliants are gently massaged onto the scalp to scrub away any impurities and dead skin cells.

 But, just how good is scalp exfoliation for your hair?
-And, why should you make it an important part of your hair care regimen?
+Why should you make it an important part of your hair care regimen?
 We explain the benefits of scalp exfoliation below.

 How Does Scalp Exfoliation Benefit You?

-Exfoliating your scalp removes dandruff, product build-up, sweat, and other residues.
-A clean scalp is necessary to prevent inflammatory skin conditions such as seborrheic dermatitis (2).
+Exfoliating your scalp may remove dandruff, product buildup, sweat, and other residues.
+A clean scalp is necessary to prevent inflammatory skin conditions such as seborrheic dermatitis i XA common skin condition that causes itchy and scaly red patches, inflamed skin, and dandruff usually on the scalp.
+(2).

-Easy-To-Make DIY Scalp Scrubs To Cleanse Your Scalp
+Easy DIY Scalp Scrub Recipes To Cleanse Your Scalp

 Let us walk you through some easy-to-make DIY scalp scrubs: